yamcs/python-yamcs-client/yamcs-client/docs/index.rst

 Getting Started
 ---------------

 Install Python 3.4 or higher.

-Python 2.7 is also supported as long as it has not reached its `End Of Life <https://www.python.org/dev/peps/pep-0373/>`_ date.
+If necessary, you can also use Python 2.7, but be aware that this final 2.x version will soon reach its long anticipated `End Of Life <https://www.python.org/dev/peps/pep-0373/>`_ date.
+Python versions lower than 2.7 are already EOL and therefore *not* supported.

 Install ``yamcs-client`` from PyPI::